Short-Term Counseling

 You and your counselor will check in on your progress and update your Care Plan as you go.
 If different services and/or longer-term treatment is needed, your counselor will discuss options.

-Is there anything I should do before my therapy session?
+Is there anything I should do before my counseling session?

-The relationship you have with your therapist is a working relationship, and like all working relationships, you'll get the most out of it when you're an active participant.
+The relationship you have with your counselor is a working relationship, and like all working relationships, you'll get the most out of it when you're an active participant.
 One of the easiest ways to do this is coming to your sessions with a flexible agenda.
-To do this, consider your therapy goals, the changes you're ready to address, and anything going on that you'd like to process.
+Consider your counseling goals, the changes you're ready to address, and anything going on that you'd like to process.
 Take notes between sessions on new insights or challenges, recurring patterns, or questions you'd like guidance on.

 It's also helpful to apply what you've learned outside of your sessions.
 This might involve completing a homework assignment your therapist has suggested or making up one of your own.
 Find small ways to approach situations with a new perspective, try out new behaviors, or respond to your emotions in a new way.

-What do you do in a therapy session?
+What do you do in a counseling session?

 Depending on what comes up in a session, your counselor can help you: